protocol-particles/protocol-particles.github.io/content/Phenomena/Industries/Sport.md

 title: Sport
 ---

+TODO back take with body triangle, centers of gravity are hip line and shoulder line, attention is usually more paid to shoulder line, because this is where the threat of a rear naked choke sits

 > [!info] Info
 >
 > More content about the **sport** industry must be added.
 Topics can be